wave103x/rsschool-cv/cv.md

 # Code experience
 I'm learning C for foundamential computer science understanding and HTML, CSS, JavaSctipt, Git at RS School.

-This is example of my solution to reverse an order of given array at Codewars.
+This is example of my solution to reverse an order of given array at Codewars:
 ```
 void digitize(uintmax_t n, uint8_t digits[], size_t *length_out)
 {